 For these reasons, once the decision to retire the debt is firmly in hand, the enterprise might have a tendency to apply financial resources at a rate that exceeds the ability of the project team to execute the project responsibly.
 When that happens, rework results.
 And for wicked problems like debt retirement, rework is the path to catastrophe.

-Debt retirement projects concerned with legacy irreplaceable assets are different from most other projects the enterprise undertakes.
-Estimates of the labor hours required are more likely to be incorrect on the low side than are analogous estimates for other projects, because so much of the work involves pieces of assets with which few engineering staff have any experience.
+Debt retirement projects concerned with legacy irreplaceable assets are different from most other projects.
+Estimates of the labor hours required are more likely to be incorrect on the low side, because so much of the work involves pieces of assets with which few staff have experience.
 But with respect to resources, underestimating labor requirements isn’t the real problem.
-Non-labor resources are the real problem.
+Nonlabor resources are the real problem.

-Because the assets are irreplaceable, it’s likely that they’re needed for ongoing operations.
-In some cases, the assets are needed continuously.
-Many organizations have kept such assets operational by exploiting hours of downtime during periods of low demand, usually scheduled and announced in advance.
-While these practices are likely sufficient for the relatively minor and infrequent changes usually associated with routine maintenance and enhancement, debt retirement imposes much more severe burdens on the organization than these short access windows can support.
-Effective debt retirement projects need far more access to the asset—a level of access that continuous delivery practices can provide [Humble 2010].
+Irreplaceable assets probably provide critical support of ongoing operations.
+In some cases, the need for the assets is continuous.
+Many organizations have kept such assets operational by using periods of low demand for maintenance, usually scheduled and announced in advance.
+These practices are likely adequate for routine maintenance and enhancement.
+But debt retirement need a level of access to the asset that continuous delivery practices can provide [Humble 2010].

 However, assets whose designs predate the widespread use of modern practices such as continuous delivery might not be compatible with the infrastructure that these practices require.
-And in organizations that haven’t yet adopted such practices, staff familiar with them might be in short supply.
-For these reasons, we must regard as developmental any early projects whose objectives are retiring technical debt from irreplaceable assets.
-They’re retiring the technical debt, of course, but they’re also developing the practices and infrastructure needed to support technical debt retirement projects.
-This dual purpose is what drives the surprisingly high non-labor costs and investments associated with early technical debt retirement projects.
+In organizations that haven’t yet adopted such practices, few if any staff are experienced with them.
+We must therefore regard as developmental any projects whose objectives are retiring technical debt from irreplaceable assets.
+They’re retiring the technical debt, but they’re also developing the practices and infrastructure needed for debt retirement projects.
+This dual purpose drives the surprisingly high nonlabor costs associated with early debt retirement projects.

 The investments required might include such “items” as a staging environment, which “is a testing environment identical to the production environment” [Humble 2010]; extensive test automation, including results analysis; blue-green deployment infrastructure; automation-assisted rollback; and zero-downtime release infrastructure.
 Decisions to make investments require an appreciation of their value to the enterprise.
 They enable the enterprise to deal effectively with the wicked problem of technical debt retirement.